f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 13. You'll want to investigate the three new files we'll be moving into the **manifest** directory as this is the path Argo CD is monitoring for changes.

- - waf-policy.yml (this is the policy we attach to the VistualServer manifest)
+- waf-policy.yml (this is the policy we attach to the VirtualServer manifest)
 - waf-ap-logconf.yml (this defines our logging filters)
 - waf-ap-policy.yml (this is the declarative WAF policy with all our logic)

+First, the policy we attach to the VirtualServer manifest:

 .. code-block:: yaml